-In January 2017, OncoPlex entered into a sublease agreement with Precision Biologics, Inc. ("Precision Biologics"),a related party, related to its Rockville, Maryland, laboratory and office space, with an initial lease from November 1, 2016 through March 31, 2022.
+In January 2017, OncoPlex entered into a sublease agreement with Precision Biologics, Inc. ("Precision Biologics"), a related party, related to its Rockville, Maryland, laboratory and office space, with an initial lease from November 1, 2016 through March 31, 2022.
 The sublease includes a portion of the premises consisting of approximately 3,758 rentable square feet of space.
 The monthly base rent is \$7 per month, with an annual 3% increase.
-For the year ended December 31, 2017, the Company recognized \$97 in other income on the consolidated statement of operations under the sublease agreement.
+The lease was subsequently terminated on April 10, 2018.
+For the year ended December 31, 2018 and December 31, 2017, the Company recognized \$28 and \$97 in other income on the consolidated statement of operations under the sublease agreement.